magento/merchdocs/src/marketing/price-rules-cart-buy-x-get-y-free.md

    - Set **Discount Amount** to `1`.
 This is the quantity the customer will receive for free.

-   - To limit the number of discounts that can be applied when the condition is met, enter the number in the **Maximum Qty Discount is Applied To** field.
+   - To limit the number of discounts that can be applied when the condition is met, enter the number in the **Maximum Qty Discount is Applied To** field which is calculated using this [formula](#maximumQtyDiscountFormula).
 For example, enter `1` to discount only one item.

    - In the **Discount Qty Step (Buy X)** field, enter the quantity that the customer must purchase to qualify for the discount.
 In this example, the customer must purchase three.